rackerlabs/design-system/_docs/style/colors.md

 ### Process status

+You can also use the 100 band of red, yellow, and green to provide feedback to the user about system processing status.
+Helix includes three process statuses: success (green 100), failure (red 100), and in-process (yellow 100). **I'm confused, the heartbeat visual in Abstract shows Critical, Warning, and Ok...**

-provides visual feedback to the user about system processing.
-For example, you can use a heartbeat in a table row to indicate the status of a user being created.
+For example, you can add a heartbeat to a table row to indicate the status of a user being created.

-Includes three statuses: Success, Failure, and processing.
-But the visual in Abstract shows Critical, warning, and ok...?

-You can also use other methods to communicate process status through tooltips, and labels.
+You can also use other methods to communicate process status through tooltips and labels.

-use red, yellow, and green 100 band, which are background colors.
-Use these in the heartbeat.

 {% endcolumn %}